acts-project/acts/docs/core/reconstruction/pattern_recognition/seeding.md

 ### The Seed Finder

-The {func}`SeedFilter::createSeedsForGroup` function receives three iterators over SPs constructed from detector layers of increasing radii.
+The {func}`Acts::SeedFinder::createSeedsForGroup` function receives three iterators over SPs constructed from detector layers of increasing radii.
 The seedfinder will then attempt to create seeds, with each seed containing exactly one SP returned by each of the three iterators.
 It starts by iterating over SPs in the middle layer